 What Is the NUT Score?
 A Better Way to Measure Player Value

-That's why we built NUT (Net Unbiased Total) β a player value metric that measures how many wins a player adds or costs their team using only hitting and pitching.
+NUT (Net Unbiased Total) is one number that fixes that.
+It measures how many wins a player adds or costs their team using only hitting and pitching β the parts of the game we can measure precisely.
 No defense.
 No opinion.
-Just the numbers.
+No two competing versions arguing with each other.
+One number, same everywhere.

 How NUT Works